BredyByte/minishell/README.md

 # 🤯 Minishell

+> This repository contains a "minishell" project that is part of the École 42 curriculum.

 ## 📄 Abstract
 This project involves the creation of a simple shell, called Minishell, which can interpret and execute commands.
 The goal is to implement various shell functionalities, including prompt display, command execution, history management, and handling of special characters.